FiservUpskilling2023/java-reference-repo/readme.md

 - The debugger is your friend!
 - Lists/Arrays are zero based (first item is zero)
 - Every Java app must have one static main method
-- % mod operator, returns the remainder of a number.
-Handy to determine if numbers are even or odd Classes
+- % (mod operator) returns the remainder of a number, this is handy when determing if a number is even or odd